operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ### How to keep `apiextensions.k8s.io/v1beta1` for CRDs?

-From now on, the CRDs that will be created by controller-gen will be using the Kubernetes API version `apiextensions.k8s.io/v1`  by default, instead of `apiextensions.k8s.io/v1beta1`.
+From now on, the CRDs that will be created by controller-gen will be using Kubernetes API version `apiextensions.k8s.io/v1` by default, instead of `apiextensions.k8s.io/v1beta1`.

 The `apiextensions.k8s.io/v1beta1` was deprecated in Kubernetes `1.16` and will be removed in Kubernetes `1.22`.